Welcome, newly admitted students! We are excited that you are joining our graduate community at the University of North Carolina at Chapel Hill!

-Pay your deposit.
+- Accept your admission offer and pay your deposit.
 Visit the ConnectCarolina campus portal and click on “Login to Student Center.”
 Log in with your Onyen.
 Scroll down to “Admissions”, click on the link to view your decision, accept your admission offer, and pay the non-refundable $250 enrollment deposit.

 Check your UNC email address.
 Once you have created an Onyen and Onyen password, a UNC email account will be automatically created for you.
 Your email address will be email@example.com.

-Should you ever need to manually signup for the email service, please visit the Email Self Service Tool (selfservice.unc.edu).
+Should you need to manually signup for the email service, please visit the Email Self Service Tool (selfservice.unc.edu).